 As Austin’s economy continues to thrive and the city consistently leads as one of the most popular living destinations in the country, it’s no surprise that the real estate market remains a seller’s one.
-So, if your home has been sitting on the market for far longer than you’d hoped, you may be concerned and baffled as to why.
+So, if your home has been sitting on the market for far longer than you’d hoped, you may be concerned and baffled.

 We’ll help clear things up by sharing our list of common reasons why your home isn’t selling, and what you can do to get the offers rolling in.